Peachy Keen BBQ-Rubbed Pork Chops

 • While rice cooks, trim green beans if necessary.
 Toss on a baking sheet with a drizzle of olive oil, salt, and pepper. • Roast on top rack until browned and tender, 12-15 minutes.

 • Meanwhile, pat pork* dry with paper towels.
 Season all over with BBQ Seasoning, salt, and pepper. • Heat a drizzle of oil in a large, preferably nonstick, pan over medium-high heat.
 Add pork and cook until browned and cooked through, 4-6 minutes per side.
-(Lower heat if pork begins to brown too quickly.) • Turn off heat; transfer pork to a plate.
+TIP: Lower heat if pork begins to brown too quickly. • Turn off heat; transfer pork to a plate.
 Wipe out pan.

 • Return same pan to medium-high heat.
-Stir in jam, stock concentrate, ¼ cup water (1⁄3 cup for 4 servings), and juice from half the lemon.
-Bring to a simmer and cook, stirring occasionally, until thickened, 3-4 minutes. • Turn off heat; stir in 1 TBSP butter (2 TBSP for 4) until melted.
+Add ¼ cup water (1⁄3 cup for 4 servings), jam, stock concentrate, and juice from half the lemon.
+Bring to a simmer and cook until reduced and thickened, 2-3 minutes. • Turn off heat; stir in 1 TBSP butter (2 TBSP for 4) until melted.
 Season with salt and pepper. • Return pork to pan and turn a few times to coat.